clastix/kamaji/docs/kamaji-deployment-guide.md

 - one bootstrap local workstation
 - a Kubernetes cluster 1.22+, to run the Admin and Tenant Control Planes
-- an additional `etcd` cluster made of 3 replicas to host the datastore for the Tenants' clusters
 - an arbitrary number of machines to host Tenants' workloads

 > In this guide, we assume the machines are running `Ubuntu 20.04`.